ThereseLarsson/MyFinanceApp_3/README.md

 ### Left TODO (last updated 06/12/2019, kl.
 21:37)

 - Make it possible to view a specific item in a detailed view (1)
-  - Almost done except for one BUG: DetailActivity only shows income items regardless of if the listview in the ViewTransactionFragment is displaying income- or outcome items
+  - Almost done except for one BUG: not correct item is displayed in DetailActivity, always income-item is displayed when phone is in landscape mode and vice versa.
   - Relevant classes
     - ViewTransactionFragment
     - DetailActivity